Slavery in Asia: Korea

 The Joseon dynasty of Korea was a hierarchical society that consisted of social classes.
 Cheonmin, the lowest class, included occupations such as butchers, shamans, prostitutes, entertainers, and also members of the slave class known as nobi.
 Low status was hereditary, but members of higher classes could be reduced to cheonmin as a form of legal punishment.
 During poor harvests and famine, many peasants voluntarily sold themselves into the nobi class in order to survive.
 The nobi were socially indistinct from freemen other than the ruling yangban class, and some possessed property rights, legal entities and civil rights.
 Hence, some scholars argue that it's inappropriate to call them "slaves", while some scholars describe them as serfs.
 The nobi population could fluctuate up to about one-third of the population, but on average the nobi made up about 10% of the total population.
 In 1801, the vast majority of government nobi were emancipated, and by 1858 the nobi population stood at about 1.5 percent of the total population of Korea.
 The hereditary nobi system was officially abolished around 1886–87 and the rest of the nobi system was abolished with the Gabo Reform of 1894, but traces remained until 1930.

+Nepal

+In Nepal, chattel slaves were acquired by the enslavement of indigenous people rather than from foreign slave trade import, and debt slavery was a common way of enslavement, often resulting in a man unable to pay his debt sold his children as slaves to pay his debt.

+In 1803, enslavement of the two highest casts, the Brahmins and the Rajput Chetris was banned by law.

+The enslavement of free people of any caste was banned in 1839, formally limiting the slave population to already existing slaves; however, the law remained mainly on paper and was not enforced.

+Slavery in Nepal was banned 28 November 1924, and the law was enforced in 1925.